-Internal server errors in WordPress are the worst.
+Internal server errors in WordPress are the worst (aka. http error 500).
 They provide no real information about the problem and are rarely actual server errors (ie: usually your server is working fine).

 In this article, I’ll try to make sense of this internal server error in WordPress and show you how to get rid of it:

 The web definitions of the 500 internal server error are rather unclear.
 Basically, there’s no real indication as to what really went wrong and caused the error.

 The only thing that’s certain is that the error is caused by some operation that went wrong on the website’s end.
 Particularly in WordPress’ case, this can mean that a script that’s part of a theme or a plugin did something it shouldn’t have done, and now your server has crashed.

 Don’t sweat, though, there are some good solutions…